 List prices say little about total cost.
 What matters is the cost structure.
 Three realistic scenarios show how TCO develops qualitatively over a year – concrete terms are best calculated per vendor.

 Scenario 1: 50 users, moderate usage.
 At this size, per-user SaaS platforms incur licence cost that rises with headcount, plus token usage.
 CompanyGPT works with a one-off setup plus ongoing maintenance, then only the maintenance share.
-From the second year onwards the maintenance-based model is structurally more economical than a typical per-user model.
+Depending on usage intensity, the maintenance-based model can already be more economical than a typical per-user model from the second year onwards.

 Scenario 2: 200 users, intense usage.
 At 200 users, per-user SaaS platforms scale with headcount, plus token cost and, where applicable, separate modules.
 CompanyGPT remains structurally on its maintenance-based fixed-price model, plus actual token cost at list price.
-The TCO advantage is significant from year two onwards.
+In typical calculations the TCO advantage shows from year two onwards.

 Scenario 3: 1,000 users, company-wide adoption.
 At 1,000 users, per-user SaaS platforms continue to scale linearly with headcount, plus token cost.
 CompanyGPT remains structurally on its maintenance-based model plus actual token cost.
-Even under conservative token assumptions the model ends up structurally more economical than a typical per-user model.
+In most calculations the model then ends up more economical than a typical per-user model – the decisive factor remains your individual calculation.

-The mechanism is not a marketing trick but structural: per-user pricing scales linearly with headcount, self-hosting maintenance scales with the complexity of the environment.
-From around 50 to 80 very active users the maintenance-based model becomes economical in most DACH setups.
-From 200 users the structural gap is insurmountable – the cost advantage grows with company size.
+The mechanism is structural: per-user pricing scales linearly with headcount, self-hosting maintenance scales with the complexity of the environment.
+From around 50 to 80 very active users the maintenance-based model becomes economical in most DACH setups – the larger the headcount, the more pronounced this structural difference becomes.

 Important caveat: token cost is incurred on every platform.
 CompanyGPT passes token cost through at the hyperscalers’ list price, without a markup by innFactory; other vendors handle token billing differently per tier.
 An honest calculation runs token usage at the same activity level.